 Some people prefer cash to cards.
 Some workers earn their income based on contracts, manual labor, and seasonal work that makes their income work on a different schedule than a typical office job.

-Not everyone's finances look alike and Lisa argues that alternative financial institutions cater to a wider financial demographic than banks do.
+Not everyone's finances look alike and Servon argues that alternative financial institutions cater to a wider financial demographic than banks do.

 An Overall Review of the Book

 Servon brings a refreshing outlook onto an industry that doesn't generally get a lot of attention.
 She shines a light on a financial service provider that many everyday people use regularly.

 Payday loan lenders often get unfairly represented as lenders who take advantage of everyday people in need of financial solutions.

 But in actuality, responsible payday loan lenders are some of the only small loan providers out there, and provide a wide range of necessary financial services to the public, especially demographics who are underserved by traditional banks.

 If you want to understand smaller financial companies better and the services and products they provide to the public, then reading Servon's book and following her research is a great place to start.